Asymptotic decay and quasinormal frequencies of scalar and Dirac fields around dilaton-de Sitter black holes

 If the effective potential is positive definite in the whole range outside the black hole event horizon, the differential operator

-is a positive self-adjoint operator in the Hilbert space of square integrable functions, and, consequently, all solutions of the perturbatiion equations with compact support initial conditions must be bounded, which means the stability.
+is a positive self-adjoint operator in the Hilbert space of square integrable functions, and, consequently, all solutions of the perturbation equations with compact support initial conditions must be bounded, which means the stability.

-As can be seen from figs. 1-3 the effective potentials even for the scalar and Dirac fields have a negative gap far from the black hole.
+As can be seen from figs. \ref{fig:potentials}-\ref{fig:potentials5} the effective potentials even for the scalar and Dirac fields have a negative gap far from the black hole.
 Depicting them in terms of the tortoise coordinate ensures that the region between the event horizon and de Sitter horizon is under consideration.
 Thus, one cannot exclude that the bound state with negative energy, i.e. the instability, could exist.
 Indeed, instabilities of a scalar field are known in the presence of a black hole charge and non-zero cosmological constant \cite{Zhu:2014sya,Konoplya:2014lha}.

 The time-domain integration run for various parameters does not show any growing profiles, what signifies the stability of the perturbation.
 The formally "unstable mode", i.e. with positive imaginary part, obtained by the usual 6th order WKB method for $Q=0.9$, $\mu =0.5$, $\ell=0$ in table I is the result of a huge error, which is treated by application of the Padé approximants.
 Notice, that the WKB method does not allow to find true modes with a positive imaginary part in principle \cite{Konoplya:2019hlu}.